nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 - HTTP – the service/adapter URL begins with "**http:**//...".

 - HTTPS – the service/adapter URL begins with "**https**://".
-  - If **Verify TLS certificate** checkbox is left unchecked this means that service provider information system's TLS certificate is not verified and is trusted by default.
+  - If **Verify TLS certificate** checkbox is left unchecked it means that service provider information system's TLS certificate is not verified and trusted by default.
-  - If **Verify TLS certificate** checkbox is checked this means that service provider information system's TLS certificate trust is verified.
-    In order to accomplish the trust the information system's TLS certificate must be added into security server's **Information System TLS certificate** list (see section [9.3](#93-managing-information-system-tls-certificates)).
+  - If **Verify TLS certificate** checkbox is checked it means that service provider information system's TLS certificate is verified.
+In order to make the information system's TLS certificate trusted, it must be added into security server's **Information System TLS certificate** list (see section [9.3](#93-managing-information-system-tls-certificates)).

-- HTTPS with Client Authentication (i.e. HTTP over mTLS) – In addition to plain HTTPS the service provider information system must have mTLS enabled & trust the security server's TLS certificate.
-The latter can be achieved by exporting security server's internal TLS certificate into information system's truststore (see section [9.3](#93-managing-information-system-tls-certificates)).
+  - When the service provider information system needs to verify the Security Server's internal TLS certificate, the certificate must be first exported and then imported into the service provider information system's truststore (see section [9.3](#93-managing-information-system-tls-certificates)).

-### 9.3 Managing Information System TLS certificates
+### 9.3 Managing Information System TLS Certificates

 To add an internal TLS certificate for a security server owner or security server client (for HTTPS connections), follow these steps.